FREQUENTLY ASKED QUESTIONS

 While most major airlines have strict policies, a few have recently lifted restrictions on brachycephalic pets.
 The final decision on whether a pet can fly rests on the specific airline's current regulations and the pet's health status at check-in.

-Yes, and the kennel must comply with the latest IATA Live Animals Regulations.
+The pet kennel must comply with the latest IATA Live Animals Regulations.

 A. Material & Safety: The kennel must be made of rigid material, with a secured top and ventilation on at least three sides.
 The door must be made of metal with a secure locking mechanism to prevent escape.
 Vents must be metal or round openings, and all fittings must be secure.
 The kennel must have handles or rims for handling, and a stable, non-slip base (wheels must be removed or fixed).